Beaulieu, Hampshire: History

 The name "Beaulieu" comes from the French beau lieu, which means "beautiful place".
 It is derived from Beaulieu Abbey, which was populated by 30 monks sent from the French abbey of Cîteaux, the mother house of the Cistercian order.
 The medieval Latin name of the monastery was Bellus Locus Regis ("the beautiful place of the king") or monasterium Belli loci Regis.

 During the Second World War, the Beaulieu Estate of Lord Montagu in the New Forest was the site of group B schools for agents operated by the Special Operations Executive (SOE) between 1941 and 1945.
 One of the trainers was Kim Philby, who was later found to be spying for the Soviets.
 In 2005, a special exhibition was installed at the Beaulieu Estate, with a video showing photographs from that era as well as voice recordings of former SOE trainers and agents.

 The village has remained largely unspoilt by industrial progress and is a favourite stop for tourists in the area, as well as birdwatchers seeking local species like the Dartford warbler, European honey buzzard, and Eurasian hobby.

-Transport

-The nearest railway station is Beaulieu Road, about 4 mi away on the London-Weymouth main line.
-While the station previously had infrequent service, 20 trains a day now stop there.
-Wilts & Dorset bus service 112 serves the village on its way between Hythe and Lymington.
-In the summer, Beaulieu is served by the New Forest Tour, an hourly open-top bus service.